Mingyuan03/tp/docs/UserGuide.md

 change data in the other view unknowingly.

 **Q**: Why are the find commands so restrictive?<br>
-**A**: TalentMatch is built with the assumption that experience users will be unlikely to make typing mistakes when searching for a certain job/person, hence having a find function that continuously reduces the search space improves your experience by being able to narrow down your displayed lists for easier addition of applications.
+**A**: TalentMatch is built with the assumption that experienced users will be unlikely to make typing mistakes when searching for a certain job/person, hence having a find function that continuously reduces the search space improves your experience by being able to narrow down your displayed lists for easier addition of applications.
 In the event of typing a wrong keyword, you can use `list`/`listjob` in the appropriate view to reset your current search and try searching again.